Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

 The above considerations have shown that as a matter of principle, optical properties have to be deduced from the general wave equation encompassing the transverse subspace, i.e., from Eq.~\eqref{eq_general}, or from its standard form given by Eq.~\eqref{eq_transWaveEqMod}, which can also be written as

 Unfortunately, this equation requires (via the relation \eqref{eq_defEffDiTens}) knowledge of the full, i.e., frequency- and wavevector-dependent conductivity tensor, which is computationally very demanding.
-Moreover, even if the full conductivity tensor or the corresponding effective dielectric tensor is known, the dispersion relation $\omega = \omega_{\vec k}$ has to be deduced from the {\itshape implicit} equation \eqref{implicit}, where the frequency appears not only explicitly on the right-hand side but also implicitly as an argument of the dielectric tensor.
-Consequently, also the refractive index, which is defined by (see Refs.~\cite[Eq.~(1.2.5)]{Agranovich} or \cite[Eq.~(11.12)]{Melrose})
+Moreover, even if the full conductivity tensor or the corresponding effective dielectric tensor is known, the dispersion relation $\omega = \omega_{\vec k}$ will have to be deduced from the {\itshape implicit} equation \eqref{implicit}, where the frequency appears not only explicitly on the right-hand side but also implicitly as an argument of the effective dielectric tensor.
+Consequently, the refractive index, which is defined by (see Refs.~\cite[Eq.~(1.2.5)]{Agranovich} or \cite[Eq.~(11.12)]{Melrose})